Skip to main content

 Understanding fee structures is crucial for anyone diving into the DeFi landscape.
 At Nolus, we aim to maintain a transparent, user-friendly approach, ensuring that our community remains informed and confident in every transaction.
 This article serves as a comprehensive overview, affirming Nolus's commitment to simplicity and clarity

-When initiating a DeFi Lease on Nolus, users encounter a fixed interest rate set at the contract's start.
-This interest splits into two parts: Loan Interest, primarily benefiting lenders, and Margin (Protocol) Interest, used for periodic NLS token buybacks.
-This approach creates a balanced and rewarding ecosystem on Nolus
+Upon initiating a leverage position with Nolus, users are provided a fixed interest rate set at the start of the contract.
+This interest is divided into two components: Loan Interest, which rewards asset lenders, and Margin (Protocol) Interest, allocated for regular NLS token buybacks.
+This structure fosters a balanced ecosystem that benefits both users and the Nolus protocol.

 Swap Spread

-Similar to other DeFi platforms, users might observe slight price deviations during swaps on Nolus.
-These deviations arise from factors like available liquidity in the integrated DEX pools and swapped assets volume.
-These influences contribute to the spread between the expected and actual swap prices
+Similar to other DeFi platforms, Nolus users may notice minor price variations during swaps.
+These variations stem from factors like liquidity levels in integrated DEX pools and the volume of assets being swapped, creating a spread between expected and actual prices.

 Transaction Fees on the Nolus Blockchain